boostkpi/docs.github.io/docs/ada-guide/dataset-upload/index.md

   HH:mm:ss"**:
     - Ensure your date and timestamp columns follow the correct format.
 - **"KPI columns must contain numeric data"**:
-    - Check that your metric columns contain only non-negative numbers.
+    - Check that your kpi columns contain only non-negative numbers.
 - **"Column names must only use the characters a-z, A-Z, 0-9, and _."**:
     - Verify that your column names adhere to the specified character set.
 - **"Unable to parse CSV file.
 Please use comma delimiters."**: